Brandon Jack

 Jack currently writes for the Sydney Morning Herald.
 After having previously enrolled in a law double degree, Jack studied a Bachelor of Arts, majoring in sociology with a minor in creative writing at UNSW, completing his studies in 2022.

-In 2021, Jack released his memoirs, titled ‘28’.
+In 2021, Jack released his memoirs, titled 28.
+He followed this up in 2025 with Pissants, a novel set at a football club.